Summer Magic (film)

 Summer Magic is a 1963 American musical film directed by James Neilson, and starring Hayley Mills, Burl Ives, and Dorothy McGuire in a story about an early 1900s Boston widow and her children taking up residence in a small town in Maine.
 The film was based on the novel Mother Carey's Chickens by Kate Douglas Wiggin.
 It was the fourth of six films that Mills appeared in for Disney, and the young actress received a Golden Globe nomination for her work.

-Mills later said it was the worst of the movies she made for Disney.
+While reviews of the film were mostly positive, Mills herself later criticized it as "the worst".

 Plot

 In the early 20th-century, financial problems force young Boston widow Margaret Carey (Dorothy McGuire) and her 3 children to move out of their home.
 Nancy (Hayley Mills), the dramatic but kind-hearted eldest child, remembers a large yellow house that the Careys had admired when they visited the small town of Beulah, Maine, and makes an inquiry about it.
 Upon the sale of the family's treasured piano ("Flitterin'"), Nancy reveals that the house is vacant and the family decides to relocate to the country ("Beautiful Beulah").

 When the Careys arrive in Beulah they realize they're slightly out-of-place although the town welcomes them.
 Overall, the Careys find that moving to the country was the best decision for them and they're content in their new home ("Summer Magic").
-But the house is in a shameful state of neglect, and caretaker Osh Popham (Burl Ives), against his wife's wishes, offers cheap labor to make the house livable, as well as offering free products from his hardware store.
+The house however is in a shameful state of neglect, and caretaker Osh Popham (Burl Ives), against his wife's wishes, offers cheap labor to make the house livable, as well as offering free products from his hardware store.
 He also steers young Peter in the right direction, trading him a pair of overalls for his "Buster Brown suit" in which he now feels too citified, and offering him haircut money and carpentry lessons.

 Just when the Careys are settled in and things are going better, they find out that orphaned Cousin Julia's adoptive parents have run into their own financial problems and want to send her to the Careys.
 They reluctantly agree, and while they get ready for her, Gilly (Eddie Hodges) and Nancy entertain Peter (Jimmy Mathers) with jokes about her appearance and snobby, snotty personality ("Pink of Perfection").
 When Julia (Deborah Walley) arrives, she's even worse than her cousins remembered.
 Part of her welcome seems to include being jumped on by Peter's large dog Sam in the middle of the night.
 Aghast at Beulah's primitive ways, she forces Osh's daughter Lally Joy (Wendy Turner) to help her bathe in the kitchen rather than lug kettles of hot water up the stairs.